- University of Detroit Mercy School of Law, Detroit, MI, J.D., 1997, with honors

 - Successfully defended a client in a matter in which the damages claimed were in excess of $20,000,000 attributable to a rupture or leak of a storage container housing liquid asphalt based products.
 The loss of the liquid asphalt was followed by a massive explosion and fire that occurred during efforts to recover the petroleum based product.
 This complex litigation matter involved more than one piece of litigation and numerous parties.
 Our involvement includes the representation of an insurance agent who provided insurance coverage to the owner of the facility, and involves allegations and claims concerning the type, level, and quantity of insurance coverage available under various policies, the interpretation and analysis of various contractual agreements and insurance policies.

-- Represented a highway construction contractor involved in a significant personal injury litigation matter arising from a motorcycle accident in a marked construction zone.
+- Gained a dismissal for a highway construction contractor involved in a significant personal injury litigation matter arising from a motorcycle accident in a construction zone.
 Christopher gained dismissal of his client from this matter that was tried with a verdict in the millions of dollars.

 News & Insights